Azure Load Balancer Standard overview

 Migrate from Basic to Standard SKU

 Create a new Standard resource (Load Balancer and Public IPs, as needed).
 Recreate your rules and probe definitions.
+If you were using a TCP probe to 443/tcp previously, consider changing this probe protocol to an HTTPS probe and add a path.

 Create new or update existing NSG on NIC or subnet to whitelist load balanced traffic, probe, as well as any other traffic you wish to permit.